mmillerWaco/ShopifyDocs/docs/README.md

 You can analyze changes to inventory levels in the Inventory Reports section of Shopify.

+### Inventory Deletion Practices
+this is what we do

+ljashdfljas

 ### Best Practices
 To avoid confusion, be sure to include the following for each item you add to your Shopify online inventory.
 * Use the same name as you are currently using for each item in Rec Trac